 The example below shows the exact number of days that deals are spending in each stage.

 This information will help you answer the following questions to create an optimal sales cycle:

 - How long are deals staying in the Incoming stage?

 - How many days do they languish in the Quote stage?

 - At which stages are bottlenecks most common?
 (And how may your sales process need adjusting?)

 - How long does it your sales reps to close deals?

 - How can slower reps adopt the winning habits of reps who move through the process more quickly?

-3. Measure across conversion points
+3. Measure across conversion points for accurate forecasting

 More often than not, very few metrics other than revenue are factored into the sales forecast, with less than 35% of organizations taking critical measures like deal volume into consideration.
 And when other metrics are considered, their measurements are isolated.
 What good does it do your business to know how many marketing leads are accepted by sales if you can’t measure the impact this ultimately has on your bottom line?